 KNOW YOUR RIGHTS: LGBTQ Rights in the Workplace

-May my employer discriminate against me on the basis of my sexual orientation?
+Can my employer discriminate against me on the basis of my sexual orientation?

-In most places of employment, the answer is “no.” Under Rhode Island’s Fair Employment Practices Act (FEPA), gay men, lesbians and bisexuals have the same protections and remedies as people discriminated against in employment on grounds of race, color, religion, sex, disability, age or country of ancestral origin.
+In most places of employment, the answer is “no.” Under Rhode Island’s Fair Employment Practices Act (FEPA), gay men, lesbians and bisexuals have the same protections and remedies as people discriminated against in employment on grounds of race, color, religion, gender, disability, age or country of ancestral origin.
 The remedies can include hiring or reinstatement, back pay, compensatory damages and attorney’s fees.
 All government entities, any private entity employing four or more people, people “acting in the interest of an employer directly or indirectly,” employment agencies and labor organizations are all prohibited from engaging in discriminatory activities under FEPA.

 May an employer discriminate against transgender persons?